What is the Ross Mathematics Program?

 What expenses are not covered in the program fees?
 Do you have a suggested/recommended additional spending allowance?

 Off-campus trips will be organized by Ross staff members.
 Students participating in those excursions may be asked to pay a small fee.
-Washers and dryers in the dorm are provied without additional charge but detergent is purchased separately.
+Washers and dryers in the dorm are provided without additional charge but detergent is purchased separately.
 There is not much more that students are expected to buy.
 Some students purchase books, extra food, souvenirs, etc.

 Is there shopping within easy access?